darrenjhsu/EasyDeepDriveMD/README.md

 ## Structure

-I suggest something like this:
+I suggest something like this (for NAMD runs):

 ```
 Experiment/